Al-Shabaab invasion of Ethiopia: Result and aftermath

 The Ethiopian government framed the invasion as a major victory over the invading force.
 President Omar of Somali Region stated that he had visited the troops who had retaken Hulhul, and thanked them for their service.
 Deeply concerned by the invasion, the ENDF increased troop deployments in the buffer zone it maintains between the border and areas where al-Shabaab is active.

 A US Congressional Research Service report from April 2023 asserted that, "UN experts estimate that as many as 1,000 fighters remain in Ethiopia, giving it a foothold, despite Ethiopian claims of routing the group."
 Since mid-2022, al-Shabaab forces in Bale have not claimed any attacks in order to maintain their operational security.
 By late 2023, Barnett pointed out that the al-Shabaab unit in the Bale Mountains had not yet engaged in significant operations.
 It has made attempts to further reinforce its troops inside Ethiopia.
 For instance, the Bale Mountains-based battalion had attacked the Liyu police in August 2023 to divert attention from the border in order to enable fresh troops from Somalia to launch another incursion.
 In December 2023, the Ethiopian National Intelligence and Security Service claimed it had foiled a series of attacks planned by al-Shabaab in Jigjiga and several other cities in Somali Region.
 During March 2024, the Ethiopian Human Rights Commission released a report asserting al-Shabaab forces were operating in Bale and had killed several police officers.
 The reported was disputed by Ethiopian authorities in Bale who claimed there were no Shabaab insurgents in the region.

-Although Ethiopian forces established their buffer zone during Somali government offensive in 2022 that pushed back the insurgents, al‑Shabaab continues to probe Ethiopian-Somalia border defences.
-With new supply lines opened during insurgent offensives within Somalia's central regions during the summer of 2025, it now can now sustain more frequent, larger‑scale cross‑border operations against Ethiopia.
+Although Ethiopian forces established their buffer zone during Somali government offensive in 2022 that pushed back the insurgents, al‑Shabaab continues to probe Ethiopian–Somali border defences.
+With new supply lines opened during insurgent offensives within Somalia's central regions during the summer of 2025, it can now sustain more frequent, larger‑scale cross‑border operations against Ethiopia.